This is equal to $165 billion going into a landfill every year!

 I know what you're think - "That stuff tastes horrible."

 But you're wrong.
 I use this food on a daily basis just for normal meals.

 The best part?
-It last up to 25 years so I never have to worry about wasting money or wasting food.
+This food as a shelf life of 25 years so I never have to worry about wasting money or wasting food.

 We standby our products and want to make sure you are happy.
 If you're not 100% satisfied, we will make it right for you - no matter what it takes.